 Prepare the Lamb

-- Trim excess fat from the leg of lamb or shoulder, and make a dozen or more deep cuts into the meat with the tip of a sharp knife.
+Trim excess fat from leg of lamb or shoulder, and make a dozen or more deep cuts into meat with tip of a sharp knife.

-- Combine the butter with the garlic, salt, pepper, cumin, saffron, turmeric, and olive oil.
-Spread the mixture over the entire leg or shoulder of lamb, working some butter into the incisions made with the knife.
+Combine butter with garlic, salt, pepper, cumin, saffron, turmeric, and olive oil.
+Spread mixture over entire leg or shoulder of lamb, working some butter into incisions made with knife.

-- Place the lamb in a roasting pan, and proceed with one of the roasting methods below.
+Place lamb in a roasting pan, and proceed with one of the roasting methods below.